moo-the-cow/IRLshots/README.md

 1. Go to the Chat Integration tab and enable Twitch integration
 2. Enter your channel name and authentication details
-3. Set the command (default is !sc) and permission level
+3. Set the command (default is !polaroid) and permission level
 4. When viewers use the command, IRLshots will take a screenshot

+## Keyboard Shortcuts

+- Take Screenshot: Not yet implemented (coming soon!)
+- Test Animation: Not yet implemented (coming soon!)

 ## Configuration